 For Immediate Release: March 16, 2004

-Complete with free risk factor screenings for heart disease and educational materials, the traveling exhibit features a magnificent display of The Heart Truth's Red Dress Collection which includes designs by Donna Karan, Ralph Lauren, Carolina Herrera, and Mrs. Bush's Oscar de la Renta red suit, on tour for the first time.
+Complete with free risk factor screenings for heart disease and educational materials, the traveling exhibit features a magnificent display of The Heart Truth's Red Dress Collection which includes designs by Donna Karan, Ralph Lauren, Carolina Herrera and Mrs. Bush's Oscar de la Renta red suit, on tour for the first time.
 The Heart Truth's Red Dress is the national symbol for women and heart disease awareness.
 It is a red alert that heart disease is the #1 killer of women and an urgent reminder to every woman to care for her heart.

 "The Heart Truth Road Show takes important messages about heart health directly to women in local communities so they can learn about their personal risk factors for heart disease-and understand that heart disease is a woman's #1 health threat," said HHS Secretary Tommy G. Thompson.

-In Dallas, The Heart Truth Road Show will provide more than 1,000 women with free heart disease risk factor screenings and testing for diabetes, high blood cholesterol, high blood pressure, and body mass index.
+The Heart Truth Road Show will provide more than 1,000 women in each city it visits with free heart disease risk factor screenings and testing for diabetes, high blood cholesterol, high blood pressure, and body mass index.
 Heart disease risk factors include those that are beyond a woman's control and those that can be changed.
 Those that can't be changed are a family history of early heart disease and age (55 and older for women).
 The risk factors that can be controlled are smoking, high blood pressure, high blood cholesterol, overweight/obesity, physical inactivity, and diabetes.
 While having even one risk factor is dangerous, having multiple risk factors is especially serious because risk factors tend to 'gang up' and worsen each other's effects.

 "It is important to encourage every woman to talk to her doctor about her risks for heart disease and to start taking action to lead a heart healthy life," said Barbara Alving, M.D., Acting Director, NHLBI.